alessandrozamberletti/sp500-forecaster/README.md

 # stock2image

-For any stock, given hlc data from the past 144 days, predict if the average closing price in the next 30 days will be higher or lower than today's closing price.
+For any stock, given hlc data from the past 144 days, predict whether the average close price in the next 30 days will be higher or lower than today's closing price.

 ## Pipeline